History of Port Vale F.C.: 1939–1950: World War II and the post-war revival

 With the outbreak of war in Europe and Vale sitting bottom of the Third Division South after two games, the 1939–40 season was cancelled as Britain and the allies fought a brutal war against Nazi Germany and the axis.
-Stoke-on-Trent was deemed a 'neutral and reception area' and so football throughout the war was permitted.
-However many players went off to war and the club could not compete in the war leagues due to financial limitations and the loss of players to the war effort.
-They did manage to sustain a youth team which enjoyed great success locally.
+Stoke-on-Trent was deemed a 'neutral and reception area', and so football throughout the war was permitted.
+However, many players went off to war, and the club could not compete in the war leagues due to financial limitations and the loss of players to the war effort.
+They managed to sustain a youth team, which enjoyed local success.
 The death of Major W.M.Huntbach, chairman of the club, left the greatly in debt.
 This left the club with no option but to sell The Old Recreation Ground to the city council.
 The deal went through on 31 October 1940 for £13,500, the council refusing the club's permission to rent the ground.
-The club were therefore left homeless and without any professional players in the middle of a world war.
-However the council had a change of heart and decided to permit the club to rent the ground until a few seasons after the end of the war, eventually extending the deal to 20 June 1950.
+The club was therefore left homeless and without any professional players in the middle of a world war.
+However, the council had a change of heart and decided to permit the club to rent the ground until a few seasons after the end of the war, eventually extending the deal to 20 June 1950.